 Purdue University awarded her an Andrews Fellowship to pursue a PhD.
 Her major field is contemporary American literature and her minor fields are labor history and women’s studies.
 Her research and teaching interests also include gender and class in literature and culture, Native American literature, and western American literature.
 Her dissertation is a cultural biography of Raymond Carver.

 In the fall of 2007, Vanessa was the first one of our editorial fellows to finish her PhD and become a professor of English.
 She took a position at the New York City College of Technology in downtown Brooklyn.
 After the birth of her third child, she decided to retreat to the Poconos, where baby #4 was born.

 Sarah Rudd, 1999-2001.
 Sarah grew up in Salt Lake City and Mexico.
 She moved back to the Salt Lake City area, where she now works as a realtor.
 Sarah still thinks folklore rules and she contributed to a book on the history of folklore in Utah.
 The title of her contribution is “Utah Latino Folklore Studies.”

 Matt Burkhart, 2000-2002.
 Matt grew up somewhere around Chicago, came to us from Missoula, and has now acquired a PhD from the University of Arizona in Tucson.
-He presently teaches at the University of Northern Arizona.
+He presently teaches at Colby College.
 His research focuses on western American studies, especially Native American and environmental literature.
 He won the J. Golden Taylor Award for best paper submitted to the WLA Conference in 2003.
 From 2003-2005 he served as the graduate student representative on the WLA Executive Council.

 Alan Barlow, 2001-2003.
 Alan grew up in southern Utah and has a BA from Utah State University.
 His computer skills were indispensable in our office.
 After getting his master’s degree in English, he earned a master’s degree in Management and Human Resources at Utah State University and then served as Director of Human Resources at Wilderness Quest in Monticello, Utah.
 He was the Chief Compliance Officer and Human Resources Director for the Tule River Indian Health Center in Porterville, California, before moving to Fort Yates, North Dakota.